paolomarco/paolomarco.github.io/_posts/2018-5-14-Bitcoin-News-Correlation.md

     writer = csv.writer(f)
     writer.writerow(list_to_append)
 ```
-### Calculating the correlation between sentiment & price return
+#### Calculating the correlation between sentiment & price return
-Now that both classified headlines and daily price returns are available, a correlation can be calculated.
+Now that both classified headlines & daily price returns are available, a correlation can be calculated.
 The % of daily headlines classified as positive is used as the sentiment proxy.
 The code below also generates the line chart above to show both variables visually.
 ```python
 # import dependencies
 import pandas as pd